khinshankhan/logstox/README.md

 Bug reports and PRs are welcome.
 Please open an issue first for discussion.

-Keep the core surface minimal: avoid adding provider-specific concepts to the fascade unless they belong in the standard interface.
+Keep the core surface minimal: avoid adding provider-specific concepts to the facade unless they belong in the standard interface.
 This should be clear through a conversation in an issue.

 Feel free to open an issue if you spot something iffy or have a hot tip :shrug: